KrishnaAchuthan/curry/README.md

 This project uses C++ 14 language features.
 It is successfully compiled under MSVC 2015, Clang 3.6.0 and GCC 4.92 (using the std=c++1y switch)

 ####Notes
 #####1.
-Can be enabled on - Global, Member, Functor and Lambda Functions as well as Member Variables.
+Enabling currying - Global, Member, Functor and Lambda Functions as well as Member Variables.

 ```cpp
     auto f1 = fn(foo);            //Global function.